jessegrosjean/grpc_streaming_test/README.md

 Note that this isn't always the case.
 Sometimes (especially just after restarting the server) the server will stop generating items pretty quickly after the client has it's first 100.
-That that isn't the normal behavior that I see.
+This is what I would want, but isn't the normal behavior.

 ## Case 2 Problems